endoplasmicosmic/Stock-Data-Analysis-VBA/README.md

 6. Close the VBA editor and return to Excel.

 ## Usage

 To run the script:
 1. In Excel, click on the `Macros` button.
 2. Select the `Stock_Data_Challenge` macro and click `Run` to execute the script.
 3. After the script runs, you can view the results on each worksheet.

 ## Results

 The script produces the following results on each worksheet:
 - A summary table containing annual change, percentage change, and total volume information for each stock.
 - A special area displaying the greatest increase, the greatest decrease, and the highest volume.

-## Contributing
-If you would like to contribute to this project, please submit a pull request via [git@github.com:endoplasmicosmic/VBA-challenge.git] or share your suggestions at [scy.gingery@gmail.com].

-## License
-This project is licensed under the NWU_BootCamp.
-For more information, please refer to the `LICENSE` file.

-# VBA-challenge